ESSER Funds provide large amounts of emergency aid available to school districts across the country that can be used to improve energy efficiency.

 • Any other improvements that “enable operation of schools to reduce risk of virus transmission and exposure to environmental health

-Impact of Indoor Air Quality (IAQ)
+ESSER Funds and Indoor Air Quality

 Effective ventilation requires both bringing in oxygenated air from outdoors and removing stale indoor air.
 To adjust ventilation within school buildings: